willmorrison1/files-transfer/README.md

 # Files transfer

-The script is made to send data using LFTP to an FTP server.
+The script is made to send data using [LFTP](https://linux.die.net/man/1/lftp) to an FTP server.
 The script use LFTP log file to determine the last file sent.
+This way, data are not constantly re-uploaded to the server.

 ## Requirements